-This recipe for the Best Rice Krispie Treats makes extra buttery, extra marshmallow-y, and completely delicious krispie treats.
+This recipe for the BEST classic Rice Krispie Treats makes extra buttery, extra marshmallow-y, and completely delicious krispie treats.
 These classic marshmallow treats are so easy to make from scratch and, with a couple of tips, you’ll be done in no time!

 My Best Rice Krispie Treats Recipe

-Talk about a snack throwback!
-These are truly the BEST Rice Krispie Treats you are ever going to make.
+Talk about a throwback recipe!
+These are truly the BEST classic Rice Krispie Treats you are ever going to make.
 I know they are simple, but Rice Krispie Treats have always been one of my favorite desserts since I was a kid.
 I have been blogging now for 12 years and I finally believe I have this classic treat perfected and ready to share with all of you.

 These Rice Krispie Treats are thick, chewy, and filled with extra gooey marshmallows.
 With my easy tips, you will be making the absolute best version of this childhood classic.
 I have these babies down to a science with the perfect mix of ingredients.

 Rice Krispie Treats were one of my favorite desserts as a kid, but let’s be honest—they taste amazing no matter what age you are.
 Who can resist biting into one of these warm, sticky marshmallow squares?
 With only 5 ingredients, they’re also a breeze to whip together!

 Are you craving marshmallows yet?
 Me too.
 Here’s what you’ll need to started:

 - Butter: I like to control the amount of salt added so I prefer to use unsalted butter, but either will do!
 If you like brown butter, you can also brown the butter for these rice krises before proceeding with the rest of the recipe to add a bunch of flavor.
 Here is my easy recipe with step by step photos showing you how to brown butter!